trnsrt/ts/_drafts/financial-freedom.md

 Traditional finance is going through difficult times: Haunted by its own past it is failing to adopt to changing customer demands.
 What are key problems they are facing?
 How would DeFi address them?

-Our last post was about digital identities.
-In summary: Tech giants are getting more and more powerful everyday posing a threat to privacy and in essence to freedom.
-Solution: Give power back to individuals.
+Our last post was about digital identities. *Summary:* Tech giants are getting more and more powerful everyday posing a threat to privacy and in essence to freedom. *Solution:* Give power back to individuals.
 How?
 A decentralized model, where the users fully own and control their digital identity.

 The question is: Is it possible to apply the same solution to other parts of our digital lives?
 Let's say finance?